 - High standards of hygiene and cleanliness.
 Understanding of housekeeping routines and attention to detail.

 - Willingness to cook in an open setting.
 Guests are able to wander into the kitchen and chat with you.
 This is a 'home-style' setting.

 - Ability to engage with customers in a genuine and meaningful way.

 - Have an appreciation for nature and the outdoors.
 Be up for an adventure and spontaneity

 - Be able to cook for the whole station: customers and staff (only 1 meal option required for all unless dietary requirements) averaging between 15-20 a day.

 This Station is open from April to October each year.
 July, August and September are busy months running at full occupancy.

 As part of your remuneration package, Wooleen will supply ALL meals, amenities, uniforms and accommodation (including linen and towels).
-A weekly 20GB WIFI and alcohol allowance is included.
-No access to mobile reception for over 200kms.
+A WIFI and alcohol allowance is included.
+No access to mobile reception for over 200kms unless using messenger apps.
 Closest town 200kms.

 Our opportunity offers a one-off chance to live a unique lifestyle and be part of our goal for sustainable production.

 Preferably non-smoking, no pets and no dietary requirements.